BenderScript/pytutor/README.md

 Python Tutor is a command-line interface program that acts as a personal Python tutor, utilizing the OpenAI Assistant API to interactively teach Python programming.

+You can type your Python programs in the terminal and get real-time feedback from the tutor.
+The tutor will also suggest new exercises based on your progress.

 ## Description

 This program creates a personalized Python learning session, leveraging OpenAI's Assistant API to provide real-time tutoring for Python learners.
 It is designed for high school students or anyone starting with Python.
 The tutor tracks user progress and suggests new exercises as the user advances.